Chapter 6: Structuring an Open Source Repository

 Common root-level elements include:

-README.mdLICENSECONTRIBUTING.mdCODE_OF_CONDUCT.mdSECURITY.md- configuration files
+README.mdLICENSECONTRIBUTING.mdCODE_OF_CONDUCT.mdSECURITY.md- Configuration files

 Avoid clutter at the root.